Frititati/GraphColoringQ1/Documentation.md

   barrier_cv.wait(lck);
 }
 ```
 Here is an example of a barrier-like function.
-There are lots of variables here is a short description:
+There are lots of variables, here is a short description:
 - `barrier_mutex` is a mutex used to give exclusive read-write of barrier_counter.
 - `barrier_counter` is an integer (initialized to the number of available threads) used to count the number of threads which already entered this function
 - `number_threads` is an integer is the number of alive threads currently.
 - `barrier_cv` is a condition_variable used to notify threads waiting.
-- `lck` is a unique_lock to lock `barrier_mutex` useful as it is destroyed when it leave the scope.
+- `lck` is a unique_lock used to lock `barrier_mutex`, useful as it is destroyed when it leave the scope.

 There are 2 different paths a thread can take when entering this function:
-1. Threads enters, receives the lock, reduces the `barrier_counter` by 1, `barrier_counter` is not 0, therefore it ends up in the last lines where it waits for a notify, the `barrier_cv.wait(lck)` releases the `lck` therefore another thread can enter the function.
+1. Thread enters, receives the lock, reduces the `barrier_counter` by 1, `barrier_counter` is not 0, therefore it ends up in the last lines where it waits to be notified, the `barrier_cv.wait(lck)` releases the `lck` therefore another thread can enter the function.
-2. Threads enters, receives the lock, reduces the `barrier_counter` by 1, `barrier_counter` is equal to 0, therefore it is garanteed that its the last thread to enter, it resets `barrier_counter` to the `number_threads` for another possible barrier later on in the code, it notifies all waiting threads in (#1), returns to avoid entering the wait condition.
+2. Thread enters, receives the lock, reduces the `barrier_counter` by 1, `barrier_counter` is equal to 0, therefore it is guaranteed that it's the last thread to enter, it resets `barrier_counter` to the `number_threads` for another possible barrier later on in the code, it notifies all waiting threads in (#1), returns to avoid entering the wait condition (`barrier_cv.wait(lck)`).

 ### Reading Optimization

-Optimizating the reading phase was the second objective after the coloring algorithm was successfully paralized.
-Using the structure of the input graphs, the first line always tells us how many verticies (nodes) to expect in the graph.
-Therefore we can calculate which sector each thread should read of the input graph and following we can have the reading done indipendently for each thread.
-Unfortunatelly performance varies as the undirected types of graph generally have a greater advantage to the directed ones, because we need to still syncronize the data on all threads if the graph is directed (place it in a global data structure `node_edge_connections`), this is not required with the undirected graphs.
+Optimizing the reading phase was the second objective after the coloring algorithm was successfully parallelize.
+Using the structure of the input graphs, the first line always tells us how many vertices (nodes) to expect in the graph.
+Therefore, we can calculate which sector each thread should read of the input graph and following we can have the reading done independently for each thread.
+Unfortunately performance varies as the undirected types of graph generally have a greater advantage to the directed ones, because we need to still synchronize the data on all threads if the graph is directed (place it in a global data structure `node_edge_connections`), this is not required with the undirected graphs.
-Its also important to mention that with the directed type of graphs we need another barrier after the syncronization of the `node_edge_connections` whereas with the undirected type of graphs we can simply start the execution of the coloring algorithm.
+It's also important to mention that with the directed type of graphs we need another barrier after the synchronization of the `node_edge_connections` whereas with the undirected type of graphs we can simply start the execution of the coloring algorithm.

 # Performance tests